 By March 31, 2020, the task force will be required to submit a signed agreement, approved by the respective local government councils and the Minister of Environment and Local Government for the LSDs.
+An interim status report will be required by January 31, 2019 detailing the work to-date and the potential opportunities being explored.
+Timelines will be adjusted as necessary to expedite specific projects.

 The content and extent of the agreement will be up to regional leadership.
-No savings or revenue targets have been pre-established, but the expectation is that the outcome does benefit the region including the

-City of Saint John, while ensuring fairness among communities within the region.
+No savings or revenue targets have been pre-established, but the expectation is that the outcome does benefit the region including the City of Saint John, while ensuring fairness among communities within the region.

 The task force will be guided in its work by an established Terms of Reference and by an accounting consultant, hired by the Government of New Brunswick.
 The province will also provide oversight and advisory support.
+The task force will also utilize working committees and outside expertise as appropriate to ensure decision-makers have the data and advice necessary.